Frequently Asked Questions About the GACE® Assessments

 - Review the Study Companion for each assessment you plan to take to learn about what content is covered by the test.

 - Take an Interactive Practice Test if one is available for your assessment(s).
-See a complete list of release dates for the interactive practice tests.

 - How can I learn more about what's covered on each assessment?